TEPCO Beach in Richmond is strewn with broken ceramics and stunning views of the Bay and Golden Gate Bridge. Best for ages 5+

-The East Bay Depot for Creative Reuse touts itself as being “every teacher’s first stop and every artist’s second home” for a good reason.
-Find your trash or treasure.
+The East Bay Depot for Creative Reuse is “every teacher’s first stop and every artist’s second home” for a good reason.
+Find your treasure.

 With ample parking, a huge field, a creek to explore, a playground, and now, a cafe onsite, Strawberry Creek Park is a perfect destination.

 Krusi Park in Alameda is a super fun playground to bring both toddlers and school aged kids alike.
 My four kids asked to go two days in a row!

 10 thumbs up.
 Pile the kids into the station wagon for socially distant drive-in movie showings.
 BYO movie treats.

 Flying a kite is outside and social distanced already.
 So when your stir-crazy kids tell you that they’re bored, you can tell them to go fly a kite!

 Poppytots offers a beautiful set of clean foam-padded soft play equipment for crawlers to five-years old in lovely colors.

 This Christmas-themed outdoor adventure for your small family may be just the thing a COVID-crushed holiday or birthday requires.